nvidia-riva/tutorials/deploy-oke.md

         nvdp/nvidia-device-plugin
     ```

 4. Ensure you are in a working directory with `riva-api` as a subdirectory, then install the Riva Helm chart.
-You can explicitly override variables from the `values.yaml` file, such as the `riva.speechServices.[asr,nlp,tts]` settings.
+You can explicitly override variables from the `values.yaml` file, such as the `modelRepoGenerator.modelDeployKey` settings.

     ```bash
     helm install riva-api riva-api/ \
         --set ngcCredentials.password=`echo -n $NGC_CLI_API_KEY | base64 -w0` \
-        --set modelRepoGenerator.modelDeployKey=`echo -n tlt_encode | base64 -w0` \
+        --set modelRepoGenerator.modelDeployKey=`echo -n tlt_encode | base64 -w0`
-        --set riva.speechServices.asr=true \
-        --set riva.speechServices.nlp=true \
-        --set riva.speechServices.tts=true
     ```

 5. The Helm chart runs two containers in order: a `riva-model-init` container that downloads and deploys the models, followed by a `riva-speech-api` container to start the speech service API.
 To monitor the deployment, use `kubectl` to describe the `riva-api` pod and to watch the container logs.